Road to Emmaus by Eikonik |

 I, John,

-your brother and companion in the suffering and kingdom
+your brother and companion in the

 and patient endurance that are ours in Jesus,

-was on the island of Patmos
+on the island of Patmos

-because of the word of God and the testimony of Jesus.
-Rev 1:9
+because of the word of God and the testimony of

 John is the childlike heart and the endurance of the Kingdom in one person.
 And so would all the apostles of Christ be as this is the normal way of following Jesus.
 Jesus was completely one with the Father's heart and will and moved about the world in love.
 Certainly Jesus was one with the Father in his heart and worshiped in all that he did freely and with the very childlike freedom.
 He called the disciples to it.
 Yet, we marvel at the work of the Cross.
 Jesus patiently endured the suffering that brought down the sins of the whole world.
 Jesus paid for our shortcomings with his own blood.
 He opened the new and living way to the presence of God forever.
 He felt what a forsaken heart can feel.
 But he remained with the Father, walked through hope and fulfilled his mission in love.